nauam/Courses/docs/manual/node-steps/gcp.md

 It is helpful to configure the GCP Compute VM resource model plugin before using these steps: [GCP Compute VM Resource Model](/administration/projects/resource-model-sources/gcp.md)
 :::

 [Google Cloud Platform](https://cloud.google.com) (GCP) is a cloud service in wide use for dynamic infrastructure; it is easy to start up and shut down Node "Instances" in the cloud.
-Use these QW Control steps to automate common GCP Compute VM actions.
+Use these Rundeck steps to automate common GCP Compute VM actions.

 To configure Authentication please use this page as a reference to gather the information below.
 [Creating and Managing Service Account Keys](https://cloud.google.com/iam/docs/creating-managing-service-account-keys).